membase/ns_server/README.markdown

 the heirarcy.

-If you'd like to just start a shell, then interact with the running application, start just-shell.sh and then run `application:start(ns_server)`.
+If you'd like to just start a shell, then interact with the running application, use:

+  ./start-shell.sh.

 To start with a different node name, and pass parameters (such as a different config file), use:

   ./start_shell.sh -name $NODE_NAME -ns_server ns_server_config \"$CONFIG_FILE\"